Oghma-Infinium/Apostasy/Documentation/CONFIG.md

 ## Wheel Editing

-Changes to the wheel can be made when you open the wheel in either the inventory or magic menu.
+Changes to the wheel can be made when you open the wheel in either the **inventory or magic menu**.
 When you open the wheel in these two menus, the background will grey out, suggesting that you're now in **edit mode**.

 ### Creation